 The 10 easiest ways to save energy at the office

-Any sensible business owner should have their eyes on two key objectives:
+Any business owner has its eyes on two key objectives:

-And while the first point is something businesses have no problem focusing on, the second is just as important, especially in today’s economic climate.
+And while the first point is easy to focus on, the second is sometimes neglected despite being just as important.

 One area that’s costing SMEs more than they think is their energy costs.
-According to The Guardian, the average small business energy bill comes in at a staggering £3,664 per year, and medium businesses face invoices of more than double that figure.
+The average small business energy bill comes in at a staggering £3,664 per year, and medium businesses face invoices of more than double that figure.

 The good news is that reducing your energy expenditure doesn’t have to be difficult.
 We’ve compiled a list of our 10 easiest ways to save money at the office that you can start implementing today to reduce your business energy bills.